hperrin/svelte-material-ui/INSTALL.md

 # Using the Default Theme

 If you don't care about theming, you can use the prebuilt "bare.css" file from the "svelte-material-ui" package.
 You can also use the "bare.css" files from the individual packages if you don't use many components and want smaller file sizes.
+If you use this option you _can_ customize your theme somewhat, but your [theming options](THEMING.md#theming-the-bare-css) are limited.

 ```sh
 npm install --save svelte-material-ui